 Your child’s counselors are there for campers all day long, knowing when to cheer them on or when to put an arm around their shoulder.

 With warm days and cool nights, the weather in the San Bernardino National Forest is ideal for summer activities.

 Your child can comfortably participate in all our outdoor activities and the fresh mountain air and low humidity enhance indoor activities such as cabin life, creative arts and dining.
 In addition, Mountain Chai attracts campers from throughout Southern California as well as from other parts of the country and Israel.
 This allows campers to meet and become friends with children from beyond their own neighborhood.

-We maintain a Kosher kitchen operated by our professional chefs.
 Our carefully prepared menus are “kid-friendly” and varied.
 There is always something healthy and delicious to eat.

 Breakfast always includes cold cereal and a hot entrée such as pancakes, eggs, or French toast.
 There is also a breakfast bar that includes an assortment of hot cereals and yogurt.
 Lunch and dinner entrees include various chicken and beef dishes, and dairy meals like grilled cheese and pizza.
 At lunch and dinner, there is a salad bar that provides a choice for campers who are looking for an alternative to the meal’s main course.
 If there is a meat meal, there will be a protein-based vegetarian option.
 At breakfast and dairy meals, fat free, low fat and chocolate milk, in addition to lactaid and soymilk, are available.
 We are a nut-free camp and any additional dietary needs or restrictions can be accommodated and should be communicated to the Director prior to camp.